At a Glance

-Melatonin (N-acetyl-5-metho xytryptamine) is a natural hormone which regulates the biological clock of man.
-It is produced in the pineal gland and cyclically released into blood in small quantities at a certain rhythm.
-In this way it «informs» the entire body about the current circadian (daily rhythm) phase.
-Melatonin can be found in human beings, animals, plants and even monocellular and phylogenetically very old algae (3 billion years).
-Melatonin is mainly secreted when it is dark.
-During the day hardly any melatonin is produced.
-Due to the different conditions of light there exists, in addition to the circadian (daily) rhythm, also an annual rhythm.
-In winter, melatonin is produced and released into blood over a longer period of time than in summer.
+Melatonin (N-acetyl-5-methoxytryptamine) is a natural hormone that regulates the body’s biological clock.
+It is produced in the pineal gland and cyclically released into the bloodstream in small amounts and in a specific rhythm.
+In this way, it «informs» the entire body as to the current circadian (daily rhythm) phase.
+Melatonin can be found in human beings, animals, plants and even in monocellular and phylogenetically ancient (three billion years) algae.
+It is secreted primarily when it is dark; during the day, minimal melatonin is produced.
+In addition to the circadian (daily) rhythm, there also exists an annual rhythm; in the winter, due to the different conditions of light, this hormone is produced and released into the blood over a longer period than in the summer.

-Up to the third month of life hardly any melatonin is produced.
-Thereafter, the serum melatonin values increase and eventually the circadian cycle develops.
-Between the age of one and three years the highest melatonin concentrations are reached.
-Elderly people no longer have the high melatonin levels of young people during the night.
-This is possibly also the reason why the elderly complain more frequently about sleep disturbances.
-In young people an about 12-fold increase in melatonin levels is observed during the night while the increase in the elderly is only about 3-fold.
+In humans, up to the third month of life, minimal melatonin is produced.
+Thereafter, serum melatonin levels increase and eventually, the circadian cycle develops.
+The highest melatonin concentrations are reached between the ages of one and three years.
+Elderly people are no longer able to maintain the high nightly melatonin levels of younger people.
+This could be why the elderly complain more frequently of sleep disturbances.
+In young people, melatonin levels increase approximately 12-fold at night, while the increase in the elderly is only about three-fold.

-The best researched and documented effect of melatonin is its influence on the sleep-wake rhythm.
-Melatonin is well-suited to treat difficulties in falling asleep as well as in sleeping through the night.
+The best-researched and documented effect of melatonin is its influence on the sleep-wake rhythm.
+It is well-suited to treat occasional difficulties in falling asleep as well as difficulty sleeping through the night.
 Melatonin has also proven to be effective in relieving symptoms of jet lag.
-When taken, the level of activity that existed before the flight is reached more quickly.
+When it is taken before a flight, the level of activity that existed before the flight is reached more quickly.
 Melatonin is also suitable for shift workers, who often suffer from sleep disturbances.

-Sleep: After its discovery in 1958 by Dr. Aaron Lerner, melatonin has been the subject of intensive research since the beginning of the 1980s.
-At this time the effect of melatonin on sleep-wake regulation was discovered and the substance was used for sleep disorders and jet lag.
-In double-blind studies it was shown that melatonin helps the individual to fall asleep and increases the quality of sleep, as well as promoting sleeping through the night.
-However, melatonin cannot be compared with conventional soporifics, which often have very pronounced side effects and also a quite considerable habit-forming potential.
+Sleep: Discovered in 1958 by Dr. Aaron Lerner, melatonin has been the subject of intensive research since the beginning of the 1980s.
+At that time, its effect on sleep-wake regulation was discovered and the hormone was utilized for sleep disorders and jet lag.
+Double-blind studies have shown that melatonin helps the individual fall asleep and increases quality of sleep, as well as promoting sound sleep throughout the night.
+However, it cannot be compared to conventional soporifics, which often have very pronounced side effects as well as considerable habit-forming potential.
 Some soporifics even suppress the production of melatonin.
-Melatonin, however, has no addictive effect but optimizes the natural sleep rhythm.
-This is the reason why it does not cause the morning tiredness which is often felt by people taking soporifics.
+It, however, is non-addictive but optimizes the natural sleep rhythm.
+This is why it does not cause the morning grogginess often experienced with soporifics.

-Jet Lag: Melatonin is capable of regulating the shifts in the sleep-wake rhythm which often occur in flights crossing several time zones.
+Jet lag: Melatonin can help regulate shifts in the sleep-wake rhythm which often occur during flights that cross several time zones.

-One capsule contains 1 mg, 3 mg or 5 mg pure, synthetized melatonin (N-acetyl-5-methoxytryptamine) in pharmaceutical grade.
+One capsule contains 1 mg, 3 mg or 5 mg pure, synthesized melatonin (N-acetyl-5-methoxytryptamine) in pharmaceutical grade.
 Other ingredients: rice flour, magnesium stearate.

-Due to its short half-life of about 30 minutes, melatonin should be taken shortly before going to bed with plenty of fluid.
+Due to its short half-life of about 30 minutes, melatonin should be taken with plenty of fluid shortly before going to bed.

-To stimulate the immune system, to improve well-being and support a healthy cardiovascular system:
+To support a healthy immune system, to improve feelings of well-being and to support a healthy cardiovascular system:

 up to 40 years: 1 mg daily